Leonidas Polk: Army of Tennessee

-After Perryville, Polk began a year-long campaign to get Bragg relieved of command, hoping to use his close relationship with President Davis to accomplish his goal.
-Despite the failure of his Kentucky campaign, Bragg was retained in command, but this did nothing to reduce the enmity between Polk and Bragg.
+After the battle of Perryville, Polk, Hardee, and Kirby Smith became disillusioned with Bragg's leadership.
+Kirby Smith refused to serve under Bragg again, and Polk and Hardee began a year-long campaign to get Bragg relieved of command.
+Polk hoped to use his close relationship with President Davis to accomplish his goal whereas Hardee was more covert.
+Polk traveled to Richmond and visited Davis soon after the Kentucky campaign to discuss the matter.
+Historians Thomas L. Connelly and Archer Jones wrote that "despite his spotty field performance and reputation for trouble-making in the army, Polk was a far deeper strategic thinker than historians have credited him with being.
+After the Kentucky campaign, Polk had also gone to Richmond to urge a unified western command."
+Despite the failure of the Kentucky campaign, Bragg was retained in command, but this did nothing to reduce the enmity between Polk and Bragg.
 Polk was promoted to lieutenant general on October 11, 1862, with date of rank of October 10.
 He became the second most senior Confederate of that rank during the war, behind James Longstreet.
 In November, the Army of Mississippi was renamed the Army of Tennessee and Polk commanded its First Corps until September 1863.